aspose-words/Aspose.Words-API-References/english/net/aspose.words.replacing/findreplaceoptions/findreplaceoptions/_index.md

 linktitle: FindReplaceOptions
 articleTitle: FindReplaceOptions
 second_title: Aspose.Words for .NET
 description: FindReplaceOptions constructor.
-The default constructor in C#.
+Initializes a new instance of the FindReplaceOptions class with default settings in C#.
 type: docs
 weight: 10
 url: /net/aspose.words.replacing/findreplaceoptions/findreplaceoptions/
 ---
 ## FindReplaceOptions() {#constructor}

-The default constructor.
+Initializes a new instance of the FindReplaceOptions class with default settings.

 ```csharp
 public FindReplaceOptions()